 25. Play card games – Snap, Pairs and Uno are family favourites.

-26. Make homemade playdough – fun to make and fun to play with; here’s a recipe:
+26. Make homemade playdough – fun to make and fun to play with; try this fab playdough recipe from Just A Simple Home.

 27. Make your own story book – Get the kids to write and illustrate their own stories and stick the pages together to make into a book.